Biomass—Wood and wood waste

 People have used wood for cooking, heating, and lighting for thousands of years.
 Wood was the main source of energy for the United States and the rest of the world until the mid-1800s.
 Wood continues to be an important fuel in many countries, especially for cooking and heating in developing countries.

-In 2019, about 2.3% of total U.S. annual energy consumption was from wood and wood waste—bark, sawdust, wood chips, wood scrap, and paper mill residues.
+In 2021, about 2.1% of U.S. annual total energy consumption was from wood and wood waste—bark, sawdust, wood chips, wood scrap, and paper mill residues.1

 Hybrid poplar wood chips being unloaded in Crookston, Minnesota

 Source: National Renewable Energy Laboratory, U.S. Department of Energy (public domain)